 Unconscious fear + flashpoint = negative unconscious behaviour

 For the two Australian women, the unconscious fear may have been the virus, or perhaps a vague sense of humiliation and shame at not having toilet paper.
-I saw a social media pot from one woman saying she feared lacking toilet paper more than being killed by the virus.
+A woman posted that she feared lacking toilet paper more than being killed by the virus.

 Either way, that fear propelled them to the Woolworths supermarket in Chullora at 7am.
 There’s a video of what happened next online.
 (No, I haven’t watched it and no, I’m not going to link to it.)
 From the perspective of emotional mechanics, the women hit a flashpoint that triggered their unconscious fear.
 Result: brawl, arrests, affray charges.

 The Norwich incident was similar.
-We don’t know why the woman kicked a car or even why she was drunk.
-Whatever the driver, she was responding to stress by anaesthetising herself with alcohol, hit one flashpoint (the car) and then another (the police).
+Why did the woman kick the car?
+Why was she drunk?
+Whatever the causes, she was responding to stress by anaesthetising herself with alcohol, hit one flashpoint (the car) and then another (the police).
 In both instances she responded by lashing out.

 The specifics of such situations are irrelevant.
 The important thing to understand is that we all have unconscious fears of one kind or another, and we all have our flashpoints.
 These fears are latent, dwelling out of sight (and out of mind) in the unconscious part of our psyche.

 One of the basic principles of emotional mechanics is that emotions precede thoughts.
 Under the right—or, should I say, the wrong—conditions, something happens that bypasses our rational mind and triggers a reaction.
 We never know if—or when—our unconscious fears will be triggered.